DavideScassola/Stocks-particle-filters/README.md

-# Stocks_particle_filters
+# Stocks particle filters
-Parameters inference and filtering in stocks time series
+Parameters inference and filtering in stocks time series.
+Originally created for the Stochastic Modelling and Simulation exam in June 2020